Kerkenes: Archaeology

 The international Kerkenes Project, which started in 1993 and ran until 2012, was directed by the British archaeologist Geoffrey Summers and Françoise Summers, both from Middle East Technical University (Ankara).

 Current fieldwork is ongoing directed by Scott Branting at the University of Central Florida.

 Geoffrey Summers initially identified the site with the city of Pteria, which was described by Herodotus as belonging to the Medes.
 According to Herodotus, this city was captured by the Lydian king Croesus around the year 547 B.C.
 The Median identification has been rejected by various scholars, including Summers himself.

 Nevertheless, Summers currently believes that the identification with Pteria remains correct.
 But rather than being a Median city, Pteria really was founded and belonged to the Phrygians.
 According to him, these Phrygians would have been natural allies of Media in its conflict with Lydia.
-For the Phrygians, Lydia was a long time opponent.
+For the Phrygians, Lydia was a long time opponent, which would explain the Lydian attack on Kerkenes.

+Numerous cultural similarities link Kerkenes with the city of Göllüdağ.